 Back from Conservation (March 2014)

 The two hoards are now reunited back in the Museum after being conserved.
 That’s Phase 2 finished.
-Phase 3 is the next and the most challenging, the display and the purchase of the display cabinet.
-We are now researching the costings and the method of display.

 We thank the following organisations who, together with a large number of individuals, helped us to purchase and conserve the Wissett Hoards.